Ren-ZY/RUSD/README.md

 ## Install

-1. New a file named ""**rust-toolchain.toml**"" in the rusd root directory, then write the following lines into your ""**rust-toolchain.toml**"".
+**1. New a file named [rust-toolchain.toml] in the rusd root directory, then write the following lines into your [rust-toolchain.toml]**.

 ```
 [toolchain]